 Drones are one of the must-have gifts this Christmas.
 The expensive flying machines pushed at adults and kids alike are big business – but they shouldn’t be.
 They are stupid, and they need to be killed.

 Killed for consumers that is.
 I get that drones aren’t pointless.
 They are excellent for filmmaking in fact, super useful for emergency services and I really like Amazon’s drone delivery plans – that’s all fine and dandy.
 Carry on, professionals.

-Yet, with increased reports of idiots being idiots and flying these airborne annoyances too close to airplanes and into no-fly zones, to impose strict safety rules and flight tests on drone owners can’t come soon enough.
+Yet, with increased reports of idiots being idiots and flying these airborne annoyances too close to airplanes and into no-fly zones, proposals such as the UK government’s to impose strict safety rules and flight tests on drone owners can’t come soon enough.

 This would quickly eradicate the 'idiot' user base, leaving drones to the professionals and sensible enthusiasts, and put an end to them being used to smuggle drugs into state penitentiaries and attempting to chase down flight ES789 to Faliraki.